eromatiya/lightdm-webkit2-theme-glorious/README.md

 ### Keybinds

-The default modifier is <kbd>Alt</kbd> and you can change it in the settings.
+The default modifier is <kbd>Alt</kbd>.
+You can change it in the settings.

 + <kbd>Modifier + s</kbd> opens the dashboard.
 + <kbd>Modifier + e</kbd> opens the session selection.